CosmosContracts/mainnet/juno-1/README.md

 ### Generate genesis transaction (gentx)

-This testnet is a simulation of Juno mainnet.
 Similar to Osmosis, only nodes that received the airdrop will be able to validate.
 Others will be able to join the validator set at a later date.

 1. Initialize the Juno directories and create the local genesis file with the correct chain-id